top of page

 Common Truck Types Used by HVAC Technicians

-• Cargo Vans – The most common choice for service and maintenance work
+• Cargo Vans – The most common choice for service and maintenancePopular for residential and light commercial work, offering enclosed space with benches and shelving.

 • Service Body Trucks – Ideal for mixed tool storage and jobsite flexibility